You may be able to increase your serotonin levels without medication by spending time outdoors, adjusting your diet, and more.

 To maximize these potential benefits, aim to:

-Some dietary supplements may help to jumpstart the production and release of serotonin by increasing tryptophan.
+Some dietary supplements may help the production and release of serotonin by increasing tryptophan.

 Serotonin syndrome warning